NodesOnFire/GBP-MPs/README.md

-# GBP-MPs
-A collection of compact Mathematical Programs for the Graph Burning Problem
+# A collection of compact Mathematical Programs for the Graph Burning Problem
 # Acronyms
 |  | Acronym |
 | :--- | :---: |